ajva09/wiki.fysetc/docs/Mini12864_Panel.md

 ## Firmware config

-This screen driver is ST7567 and is compatible with the marlin Mini panel (UC1701,same as ST7567).
+The screen driver is a ST7567 and is compatible with the marlin Mini panel (UC1701,same as ST7567).
 It has been tested well, and the following configuration is required.

 **Before you start, please install the latest version of U8glib.**

-### Step1. changes the pins.
+### Step1. change the pins.

 On a RAMPS-compatible board, you need to make the following changes in pins_RAMPS.h:
 ```